kelbert2/JavaNuggets/JavaScript.md

 ```

 #### Aborting Asynchronous Events
-AbortController can abort asynchronous tasks including fetch.
-It a single method abort() and a single property signal.
-When abort is called, the abort event triggers on controller.signal and the controller.signal.aborted property becomes true.
+`AbortController` can abort asynchronous tasks including fetch.
+It a single method `abort()` and a single property `signal`.
+When `abort` is called, the abort event triggers on `controller.signal` and the `controller.signal.aborted` property becomes true.

 ```JavaScript
 let controller = new AbortController();